Nexusoft/nw-modules-documentation/developer-guide/nxs_package.json.md

 - Type: `string`
 - Constraints: [internal file paths](#internal-file-paths)

 Path to the entry file of your module.
-The type of entry file depends on the module type, for example, if your module is of type `page` or `page-panel`, your `entry` file must be in `.html`.
+The type of entry file depends on the module type.
+If your module is of type `app`, your `entry` file must be in `.html` format.
+See [HTML entry file](./app-modules#html-entry-file) section for more details.

-If the `entry` field is not specified, the wallet will look for the default entry file name depending on the module type.

 ### `icon`